-Upon exhaust of direct and indirect mitigation measures, if the mitigated noise impact still exceeds the relevant criteria in Annex 5 of the TM, the Applicant shall identify, predict and evaluate the residual road traffic noise impact in accordance with section 4.4.3 of the TM and section 6.2 in Annex 13 of the TM.
+3.5.1 Upon exhaust of direct and indirect mitigation measures, if the mitigated noise impact still exceeds the relevant criteria in Annex 5 of the TM, the Applicant shall identify, predict and evaluate the residual road traffic noise impact in accordance with Section 4.4.3 of the TM and Section 6.3 in Annex 13 of the TM.

-4. Fixed Noise Sources Impact Assessment
+4 Fixed Noise Sources Impact Assessment

-- 4.1 Fixed Noise Source Impact Assessment Methodology - 4.1.1 The Applicant shall carry out fixed noise sources impact assessment from the Project in accordance with the methodology in section 5.2 of Annex 13 of the TM. - 4.1.2 The Applicant shall conduct a qualitative assessment to demonstrate no adverse fixed noise sources impact would be associated with the project by committing to adopt appropriate noise mitigation measures during the operation periods.
-The Applicant shall identify the major noise sources/activities, and commit to submitting a Fixed Noise Source Management Plan (FNMP) to the Director. - 4.2 Identification of Fixed Noise Sources Impact - 4.2.1 Identification of Assessment Area and Noise Sensitive Receivers (NSRs) - (a) The Applicant shall propose the assessment area for agreement of the Director before commencing the assessment.
-The assessment area for the fixed noise sources impact shall generally include areas within 300 metres from the boundary of the Project and the works of the Project. - (b) The Applicant shall identify the existing, committed and planned NSRs in the assessment area and select assessment points to represent identified NSRs for carrying out the fixed noise sources impact assessment. - (c) The assessment points shall be confirmed with the Director prior to the commencement of the fixed noise sources impact assessment and may be varied subject to the best and latest information available during the course of the EIA study. - (d) A map showing the location and description such as name of building, use, and floor of each and every selected assessment point shall be given.
+- 4.1 Fixed Noise Sources Impact Assessment Methodology - 4.1.1 The Applicant shall carry out fixed noise sources impact assessment from the Project in accordance with methodology in Section 5.2 of Annex 13 of the TM. - 4.1.2 The Applicant shall conduct a qualitative assessment in the EIA to demonstrate no adverse fixed noise sources impact would be associated with the project by committing to adopt appropriate noise mitigation measures during the operation periods.
+The Applicant shall identify the major noise sources/activities, and commit to submitting a Fixed Noise Source Management Plan (FNMP) to the Director.

+4.2 Identification of Fixed Noise Sources Impact

+- 4.2.1 Identification of Assessment Area and Noise Sensitive Receivers (NSRs) - (a) The Applicant shall propose the assessment area for agreement of the Director before commencing the assessment.
+The assessment area for the fixed noise sources impact shall generally include areas within 300 metres from the boundary of the proposed development and works of the Project as identified in the EIA.

+- (b) The Applicant shall identify the existing, committed and planned NSRs in the assessment area and select assessment points to represent identified NSRs for carrying out the fixed noise sources impact assessment described below. - (c) The assessment points shall be confirmed with the Director prior to the commencement of the fixed noise sources impact assessment and may be varied subject to the best and latest information available during the course of the EIA study. - (d) A map showing the location and description such as name of building, use, and floor of each and every selected assessment point shall be given.
 Photographs of existing NSRs shall be appended to the EIA report. - (e) For planned noise sensitive land uses without committed site layouts, the Applicant shall use the relevant land use and planning parameters and conditions to work out representative site layouts for fixed noise sources impact assessment purpose.
-However, such parameters and conditions together with the representative site layouts and any constraints identified shall be confirmed with the relevant responsible parties including Planning Department and Lands Department.
+However, such parameters and conditions together with representative site layouts and any constraints identified shall be confirmed with the relevant responsible parties including Planning Department and Lands Department.